 - Ensure the other course(s) apply to your Leeward CC degree; and

-OTHER FINANCIAL RESOURCES POLICY
+OTHER FINANCIAL RESOURCES

-- Per Federal regulations, a student's financial aid awards (i.e. grants, work-study, loans) and scholarships/resources cannot exceed the Estimated Cost of Attendance (see Financial Aid Terminology below).
+- Per Federal regulations, a student's financial aid awards (ie. grants, work-study, loans) and scholarships/resources cannot exceed the Estimated Cost of Attendance (see Financial aid terminology below).

-- Failure to notify Leeward CC’s Financial Aid Office on a timely basis may delay your financial aid disbursement and/or may require you to repay the university and/or the federal government.
+- Failure to notify us on a timely basis may delay your financial aid disbursement and/or may require you to repay the institution and/or the federal government.

-FINANCIAL AID TERMINOLOGY:
+FINANCIAL AID TERMINOLOGY

 Cost of Attendance: The estimated cost to attend Leeward CC for the award period.
 This includes tuition and fees, books, and supplies, meals and housing, personal expenses, and transportation.